imajus/aggy/contracts/README.md

 ## Contract Deployment via Hardhat

-If you have not yet deployed the `SimpleVoting.sol` smart contract to your MultiBaas deployment, we will now do so using the Hardhat project.
+If you have not yet deployed the `AggyCore.sol` smart contract to your MultiBaas deployment, we will now do so using the Hardhat project.

 Prepare the project for deployment: